One of the questions I get all the time as a car accident lawyer is: “Can someone else drive my car and be covered on my insurance?”

 And, as a lawyer, my answer always begins with (eye roll): “It depends . . .”

-I do try not to talk like a lawyer, but the answer does depend on what happens when someone else is driving your car, whether they or someone in their family has auto insurance and what types of insurance coverage were covering the car in question.
+The answer to “can someone else drive my car and be covered on my insurance?” depends on what happens, whether they or someone in their family has auto insurance and what types of insurance coverage were covering the car in question.

 Below I will discuss the most common scenarios along with their car insurance coverage implications.